Incidia-Open-Source/Incidia-Open-Source.github.io/howto/git.md

 With all of the above already installed, open **Kleopatra** and ensure you have a key in bold that matches your git name and email.
 The bold key means that you own the **secret** to that key, and thus able to sign things with it.

 If nothing match, you'll need to create one.
 But assuming you have a match, make sure to note its **Key ID**, without any spaces.

+{: .info }
+You can also find your Key ID on the terminal - follow the direction below on GPG Setup for Linux Users if you wanted to do so.

 Now open a terminal (Powershell, Git Bash, etc) and type in these commands, replacing the text in brackets (including the brackets itself):